MikeDeGan/docs/docs/OAuth.md

 ![OpenID flow](./images/Screenshot 2019-11-23 at 9.59.41 AM.png)

-A good overview of Oauth and OpenID on YouTube. https://www.youtube.com/watch?v=996OiexHze0
+A good overview of Oauth and OpenID on YouTube.
+[OAuth Presentation](https://www.youtube.com/watch?v=996OiexHze0)